Recent Examples of international unit from the Web

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'international unit.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-First Known Use of INTERNATIONAL UNIT
+First Known Use of international unit

-Seen & Heard
+Seen and Heard

 What made you want to look up international unit?
 Please tell us where you read or heard it (including the quote, if possible).